weitieda/project-demo/README.md

 1. Implemented `UIView` Constraint Animation along with `UISwipeGestureRecongizer`
 1. Intergrated a confetti animation with `CAEmitterLayer`
 1. Customized `UICollectionView` with `UIViewPropertyAnimator` and customized `Flow Layout` to achieve a blur effect animation
+1. `UITableView` with customized cell
+1. Implemented `Delegation Pattern` and blocks to achieve communication between classes
 1. Multiple language support: English, French and Chinese
 1. Search History would be saved automatically and show on the map when selected
 1. Analyze user behaviour with `Google Analytics`, e.g. touch/share event